jeanrodz/icom4036/README.md

 #In order to deactivate simply type:
 	deactivate

-#In order to download the PIP packages use the following:
+#In order to download the PIP packages use the following after the project is PULLED from repository:
 	pip install -r stable-req.txt